-The City of Irving is a uniquely diverse city in many categories—in fact, the city boasts the most diverse zip code in the U.S. (75038) according to Trulia.com, with an equally divided population among Asian, Hispanic, black and white residents.
+The City of Irving is a uniquely diverse city in many categories—in fact, the city is the 14th most diverse in the U.S. according to Niche.com.
 That diversity exists in almost all other sections of the city.

 Each ethnic group adds to the fabric of Irving with festivals and religious observances.
 Cinco de Mayo, Easter, Rosh Hashanah, Kwanzaa, the Hindu festival of Diwali and Ramadan are all observed by various segments of the Irving community.